uelichueli/swiyu-admin-ch.github.io/_pages/technology-stack.md

 {% capture notice-text %}

-Upgrades to recent versions are planned for the productive environment for most of the selected specifications.
+Upgrades to newer versions are planned for the go-live of the productive environment.

 {% endcapture %}